Yicong-Huang/project2-form-example/README.md

 5. You can run this project on Tomcat now.

 ### Brief Explanation
-`Form.java` is a Java servlet that talks to the database and generates the result form.
-It is formatted as a html table.
+`Form.java` is a Java servlet that retrieves the data from HTML <form> and then talks to the database and generates the result HTML <table>